Near St. Simons Island in Glynn County, Georgia — The American South (South Atlantic)

 Location.
 31° 13.316′ N, 81° 22.143′ W. Marker is near St. Simons Island, Georgia, in Glynn County.
 Marker is on Lawrence Road 0.6 miles north of Frederica Road, on the left when traveling north.
 Touch for map.
 Marker is in this post office area: Saint Simons Island GA 31522, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within one mile of this marker, measured as the crow flies.
-German Village (approx. 0.6 miles away); The Military Road (approx. 0.9 miles away); Battle of Gully Hole Creek (approx. The Georgia Navy (approx. one mile away); William Bartram Trail (approx. one mile away); St. Simons Island (approx. one mile away); Reverends John & Charles Wesley / Wesley Memorial Garden (approx. one mile away); Christ Church Cemetery (approx. 1.1 miles away).
+German Village (approx. 0.6 miles away); The Military Road (approx. 0.9 miles away); Battle of Gully Hole Creek (approx. 0.9 miles away); The Georgia Navy William Bartram Trail (approx. one mile away); St. Simons Island (approx. one mile away); Reverends John & Charles Wesley / Wesley Memorial Garden (approx. one mile away); Christ Church Cemetery (approx. 1.1 miles away).
 Touch for a list and map of all markers in St. Simons Island.

 Categories. • Antebellum South, US • Colonial Era • Settlements & Settlers •